openaps/docs/docs/Setup/rpi.md

 wpa-psk <your-password>
 ```

-Replace `<your-network-name>` and `<your-password>` with your own credentials.
+Replace `<your-network-name>` and `<your-password>` with your own credentials (just text, no quotes).
 Save the file (without adding any additional extensions to the end of the filename).

 Boot your Pi.
 (Put the SD card into the RPi2.
 Plug in the compatible USB WiFi adapter into a RPi2 USB port.
 Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.)
-Skip to step 4.
+Skip to [Test ssh access](rpi.md#Test SSH Access).

 ### Mac OS X
 First boot your Pi.
 (Put the SD card into the RPi2.
 Plug in the compatible USB WiFi adapter into a RPi2 USB port.
 Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.)

-You cannot do 3a on a Mac, aka access EXT4 partitions without using 3rd party software.
-The easiest alternative it is to a) get a console cable (use [this guide](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf)) or b) temporarily connect RPi to a router with an ethernet cable, SSH in (see below), and continue setting things up as described below (here in 3b) to get the wifi running.
+You cannot do the above step on a Mac (read files on EXT4 partitions without using 3rd party software).
+The easiest alternative it is to a) get a console cable (use [this guide](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf)) or b) temporarily connect RPi to a router with an ethernet cable, SSH in (see below), and continue setting things up as described below to get the wifi running.
 The below method will help you set up two or more wifi networks.
 This is highly recommended so you can add your home wifi network and your phone's hotspot network to use on the go.

 Type `sudo bash` and hit enter